-- 6. Conference of the Parties The Conference of the Parties, also known as 'the Conference', is the combined body of all the Parties to CITES and is convened every three years.
-A meeting of the Conference is often referred to as a 'CoP'. - 7.
+- 6. The Conference of the Parties, also known as 'the Conference', is the supreme decision-making body of the Convention, comprised of all Parties to CITES and is convened every three years.
+A meeting of the Conference is often referred to as a 'CoP'.
+A Conference of the Parties conducts its work in plenary sessions and in committee sessions and has the following functional bodies: - 7.
 Bureau The Bureau comprises the Chair, the Alternate Chair and the Vice-Chairs of the Conference, the Chairs of Committees I and II, the Chair of the Credentials Committee, the Chair and the other members of the Standing Committee, and the Secretariat.
-The Bureau, to be presided over by the Chair of the Conference, has the duty to ensure effective enforcement of the Rules of Procedure and forwarding of the
+The Bureau, to be presided over by the Chair of the Conference, has the duty to ensure effective enforcement of the Rules of Procedure and forwarding of the business of the meeting.
+To ensure the effective completion of business, the Bureau may take steps to alter the timetable or structure of the meeting and, as a last resort, to limit the time for debates (Rule 17.1 of the Rules of Procedure).